FEUP-ESOF-2020-21/open-cx-t5g3-monkey-type-beat/README.md

 ## Test

 Test Plan
-In order to test this app, flutter gherkin is used to develop acceptance tests and unit tests.
+In order to test this app, we planned to use flutter gherkin to develop acceptance tests and unit tests.

-These tests were implemented for the following feature:
-- Users should be able to delete their account.
+Despite trying, we failed to implement tests for the features we wanted to, because of the lack of time.

-The following tests were implemented for this User Story:
+The following tests were planned to be implemented for this "Delete Account" User Story:

 • Given a user that is already signed up, then it is possible for them to go to the settings page and choose to delete their account and a form pops up to confirm its deletion.